VitalyH/abnd_project_one/README.md

 Task: design and implement a single screen app that displays information about a small business that you are closely familiar with.

-My comment: I choose to implement app for fictional business.
-Photo is mine.
-Owls too!
+My comment: I choose to implement an app for fictional business.
+The photo is mine.
+Owls are too!

 PROJECT SPECIFICATION